 - Formative Assessment rubric scores are entered into PowerSchool to provide feedback on student progress, however, they do not count towards the overall score for the class. - Summative Assessment rubric scores are entered into PowerSchool for each learning target.
 Each learning target is a separate score.
 These scores are then averaged to give the overall score for the class.
 These scores are 100% of the overall grade. - Work Habits rubric scores are entered into PowerSchool.
-These scores are separate from the class score. - The following shortened codes are used for each of the above: WH (work habits), FA (formative assessment), and SA (summative assessment)
+These scores are separate from the class score.
+These scores reflect student work completion habits (turning work in on time and completing assigned work). - The following shortened codes are used for each of the above: WH (work habits), FA (formative assessment), and SA (summative assessment)